Tangible versus Intangible Assets

 contribute to value creation, whether tangible or intangible, whether measured or not by

-metacapital” (see the bottom of the previous post on
+accountants, we proposed the term “metacapital” (see the bottom of the previous post on

 “Valuation of intangible assets”).